FrankLawrence/Obsidian-Vault/Computer Programming/Computer Networks/The Medium Access Control Sublayer.md

 	- ethernet format contains VLAN tag
 	- bridges have to be VLAN aware
 	- all machines on a port must belong to the same VLAN
-	- VLANprotocol ID (2 bytes): value 0x8100
+	- VLAN protocol ID (2 bytes): value 0x8100
 	- Subfields (2 bytes): VLAN identifier (12b), priority field (3b), Canonical format indicator

 ---